jerryzhou196/databricks-grafana/README.md

 - leverage Grafana Cloud's **dirt-cheap** pricing model

-# why monitor and alert?
+# Why monitor and alert?

 A robust monitoring and alerting system lets DevOps and engineering teams proactively answer the following questions to help maintain a healthy and stable production environment: